 The planes of 617 (Dambusters) Squadron had been outfitted to spin and launch the Wallis skipping drum bomb.

-These aircrafts transported a heavier load of larger bombs compared to every other plane in the European theatre.
-The 12,000 lb AP bomb was required to destroy the battleship Tirpitz, and the 22,000 lb bomb ultimately shook down the persistent viaduct at Bielefeld in March 1945.
+These aircraft transported a heavier load of larger bombs compared to every other plane in the European theater.
+The 12,000 lb (ca. 5,443 kg) AP bomb was required to destroy the battleship Tirpitz, and the 22,000 lb (ca. 9,979 kg) bomb ultimately shook down the persistent viaduct at Bielefeld in March 1945.

 The Lancaster Mk I (FE) had been outfitted for Far East missions with Tiger Force.